 Review by Marty N. William White’s book is a history of the alcoholism treatment and recovery effort in the U.S., written for treatment professionals and laypersons.
 It is one of those delightful history books that are heavy on detail and light on argument, so that even if you don’t share … Continue reading

-Review by Linda R A Woman’s Way through the 12 Steps by Stephanie Covington was published in 1994 and has become a favorite book for many women in AA.
+Review by Linda R A Woman’s Way Through The Twelve Steps by Stephanie Covington was published in 1994 and has become a favorite book for many women in AA.
 Why do women have their own book?
 One reason is the effect on women of the religious language used in the original AA literature.
 And it … Continue reading

 Review by John M. Marya Hornbacher is one enthusiastic and grateful recovering alcoholic.
 She is also an atheist.
 If you have been waiting for a recovery book to come along that speaks to the “non-God” in you, then perhaps your patience will be rewarded with the recent publication of Waiting: … Continue reading